-Michael has significant experience defending entities and individuals in high-profile white collar criminal matters and bet-the-company matters makes him a clear choice when so much is at stake.
+Michael has significant experience defending individuals and entities in high-profile white collar criminal matters and bet-the-company litigation.
 His clients benefit from his years of experience on both sides of the courtroom, as well as his deep-rooted commitment to the successful outcome of each matter he handles.

 Michael's broad experience in white collar criminal matters, including trial, has resulted in his retention in many sophisticated civil litigation matters involving securities and corporate litigation.
 He frequently represents plaintiffs in securities class actions and has reached settlements for his clients ranging from $84 million to $1.3 billion.
 Michael is the immediate past chair of Lowenstein’s litigation practice, leading the department from 2007 to 2017.